 - engage the public – generate innovative and effective communication tools and strategies

 and, they will make you a better researcher and educator for future students.

-For example, at the University of Birmingham we have academics who have created spin-out companies (Professor Mark Drayson), created a social enterprise (Professor Joan Duda), collaborated with industry (Professor Kai Bongs), engaged with the public and disseminated their research via graphic novels (Dr Christalla Yakinthou and Dr Tom Dunkley Jones)
+For example, at the University of Birmingham we have academics who have created spin-out companies (Professor Mark Drayson, Professor Lee Chapman), created a social enterprise (Professor Joan Duda), collaborated with industry (Professor Kai Bongs), engaged with the public and disseminated their research in novel ways (Dr Christalla Yakinthou, Dr Tom Dunkley Jones, Dr Tarsem Singh Cooner).

 In industry, enterprise skills will make you a valuable intrapreneurial employee who can contribute to business growth through problem solving, horizon scanning, research and development and innovation.
 (An intrapreneur is someone who is employed by a company, but is creative and innovative in their work for the company.
 Whereas an entrepreneur is the founder of a new venture, an intrapreneur supports, develops and has impact on an already existing organisation).

-The PGR Entrepreneurial Development Officer role within the University Graduate School specifically offers enterprise skills development opportunities through a range of activities:
+The PGR Entrepreneurial Development Officer specifically offers enterprise skills development opportunities through a range of activities:

 The Innovative Researchers series features University of Birmingham PhD alumni and academics who are making an impact with their research in innovative and practical ways.
 In this informal, friendly environment you will hear first-hand how exciting, challenging and rewarding innovative research practice is.

-The Careers Network team offer enterprise support and activities for all students, such as Boot Camps, Start-up training, Freelance workshops, Company treks and more.
+The Careers Network team offer enterprise support and activities for all students, such as Boot Camps, Start-up training, Freelance workshops, funding and more.
 Visit their website.